bowman2001/perplexdoc/content/doc/intro/perplex/index.md

 Hugo’s default renderer [Goldmark][gmark] translates [CommonMark][cmark] Markdown and some extensions adopted from [PHP Markdown Extra][phpmex] and [**G**itHub **f**lavored **M**arkdown][gfmspec] (GFM).

 Because Markdown is simple, the resulting HTML also is.
 Sometimes we may like to change a style or use more complex elements.
-Perplex offers solutions for both demands.
+As of now, Perplex offers many attributes and a few shortcodes.

 ## Alternative Styling and additional Elements